tomgxz/Kraken/REPORT.md

   The `siteDat.json` file will contain all the information about the site file structure, referencing which page requires which HTML file in the `files` folder and which CSS and JavaScript code blocks need to be imported.
   > The server will have a store of CSS and JavaScript that will format every template element and section.

-  The `site.ini` config file will contain all of the information about the site settings, theming, and preferences.
+  The `site.ini` config file will contain all the information about the site settings, theming, and preferences.

 ### Algorithms
-  The main elements of this solution are: using SQL to store user data for the multi-user system, the UI design and interactivity, and the JavaScript for the drag-and-drop editor, with the latter being the most complex.
-To ensure security is maintaned when user data is being sent to the server, a lot of algorithms, such as `verifyField`, will be developed and tested in both languages.
-This will aleviate the risk of an attacker bypassing the client validation, whilst also meaning that the load on the server is reduced if a user inputs invalid data.
+  The main elements of this solution are: using SQL to store user data for the multi-user system, the UI design and interactivity, and JavaScript for the drag-and-drop editor, with the latter being the most complex.
+To ensure security is maintained when user data is sent to the server, many algorithms, such as `verifyField`, will be developed and tested in both languages.
+This will alleviate the risk of an attacker bypassing the client validation whilst also meaning that the load on the server is reduced if a user inputs invalid data.

 <!--TODO: add algorithms for hidden navigation bar -->